Mahek-10/movie_mood_recommender/README.md

 pandas: To read and process the movies.csv file.
 detect_mood: Function using TextBlob for basic mood detection.
 predict_mood: Function using a trained ML model (Naive Bayes) to detect mood.
+**🧠 Session State Initialization** if "users" not in st.session_state:
+    st.session_state["users"] = {"admin": "admin"}  # default user
+if "logged_in" not in st.session_state:
+    st.session_state["logged_in"] = False
+if "username" not in st.session_state:
+    st.session_state["username"] = ""
+if "favorites" not in st.session_state:
+    st.session_state["favorites"] = {}
+Streamlit doesn’t retain variables across page refreshes, so session_state keeps important user data:
+users: Dictionary of username-password pairs.
+logged_in: Tracks if a user is logged in.
+username: Stores current session’s user.
+favorites: Stores favorite movies per user.
+**🔐 Sign-Up Function**
+def signup():
+UI for new users to register.
+Prevents duplicate usernames.
+Stores credentials in session_state["users"].
+**🔓 Login Function**
+def login():
+UI for existing users to log in.
+Verifies credentials and updates session state.
+Initializes empty favorites list if first-time login.
+**🔑 Authentication Logic**
+if not st.session_state["logged_in"]:
+Displays a radio button to toggle between "Login" and "Sign Up".
+Calls the appropriate function. st.stop() halts execution unless the user is logged in.
 **🎬 Main App Content**
 st.title("Movie Mood Recommender")
 st.markdown(f"👤 Logged in as: `{st.session_state['username']}`")